uashogeschoolutrecht/SEAA/README.md

 ## Language Detection

-The tool automatically detects the language of responses and primarily processes Dutch text.
+The tool automatically detects the language of responses and processes Dutch text.
 Non-Dutch responses are flagged in the output.

 ## Limitations